egberts/bind9_parser/README.md

 # Status

-At the moment, my focus is on the remaining breakage of 'options' clause where I'm busy doing unit-testing, but it is largely ready to go and should work for a large percentage of deployed `named.conf`.
+At the moment, my focus is on the remaining breakage of just the unittesting scripts for  top-level 'options' clause where I'm busy doing unit-testing, but the EBNF is largely deployed and ready to go and should work for a large percentage of deployed `named.conf`.
 It takes time to validate each clause and statement.

+In the future, I do expect some minor tweaks for conversion to integer from strings, perhaps some argument validation.
+Might be some forgotten aspect of EBNF like (1:N, or 1:1, or even 1:*).

 Enjoy the parser.